joshspivey/opentscm/nonlinearjunctiondetector/readme.md

 Make sure you install gr-fosphor

 todo:
 1. Intergrate with lime sdr and soapy "Note needs lime expansion board for 10ghz"
-	2. Make PCB design for antenna
+2. Make PCB design for antenna "Needs a PCB log antenna that goes from 10hz to 6ghz"
 3. Needs a script to show it detected something right now it completes the loop in the histogram
 4. Needs requirements.txt

 ####################################################################